Ultimate GalapagosJuly 16, 2015 - July 28, 2015

-The Isabela II has computers with internet access as well as Wi-Fi throughout the ship.
-Please note that internet connections aboard the ship are low-bandwidth and intermittent.
+The Isabela II has computers with Internet access as well as Wi-Fi throughout the ship.
+Please note that Internet connections aboard the ship are low-bandwidth and intermittent.

 Should you have any dietary needs, please let us know on the Personal Information Form included with the Pre-Departure packet, and we will do our best to prepare for them.
 Unfortunately kosher meals cannot be accommodated.

 It is essential to maximize the versatility of your travel wardrobe by packing clothing that can be layered.
 Wash-and-wear, lightweight, natural fabrics are recommended.
 As you pack, consider your own internal thermostat and personal tastes and adjust accordingly.